You are here:

 8. Preventing the abuse in question

-While common law requires organisations to prevent child abuse generally, the new duty expands on this by requiring organisations to prove that 'reasonable precautions' were taken to prevent the child abuse in question.
+While common law requires organisations to prevent child abuse generally, the duty expands on this by requiring organisations to prove that 'reasonable precautions' were taken to prevent the child abuse in question.
 It is important to require examination of the specific circumstances surrounding the incident of abuse, in order to ensure that organisations proactively turn their minds to the ways in which perpetrators of abuse can misuse their positions within organisations to commit child abuse.
 However, examining the abuse in question may also involve an examination of general risk prevention practices.

-9. When will the new duty apply?
+9. From when does the duty apply?

 10. Further information

-To ensure compliance with the new duty, organisations should make appropriate assessments based on the nature of their organisations and develop any internal policies or protocols to best minimise risks.
+To ensure compliance with the duty, organisations should make appropriate assessments based on the nature of their organisations and develop any internal policies or protocols to best minimise risks.
 There are existing regulatory mechanisms which could assist in guiding organisations about prevention and response on child abuse.
 These include the Child Safe Standards, the reportable conduct scheme, and the Working with Children Check.

 For information in relation to community service and other organisations, see Appendix A below.
 For information in relation to schools and related organisations, see Appendix B below.